What is a volatile organic compound (VOC), and why are they polluting the air in your home?

 4. Stop smoking cigarettes or smoke them outside.

-5. Non-scented products: Think of it this way every household product you use that has a scent has a volatile organic compound.
-So to start reducing VOCs, use cosmetic and household products that do not contain or are free of scents and other toxic VOCs.
+5. Non-Scented Products: Think of it this way: every household product that has a scent has a volatile organic compound.
+So, to start reducing VOCs, use cosmetic and household products that do not contain or are free of fragrances and other toxic VOCs.

-7. Green household cleaning products: Use green household cleaning products instead of conventional, store-bought cleaning products.
+7. Green Household Cleaning products: Use green household cleaning products instead of conventional, store-bought ones.
 Look for the Safer Choice or Green Seal label on the product.
 If a product has one of these labels, it’s VOC content has been reviewed.

 For more in-depth ways to reduce the VOCs in your home, visit the EPA website.